pokt-network/pocket-network-protocol/utility/README.md

 #### 3.2.5 Salary Eligibility & Distribution

-A `ServiceNodeSalary` is assigned to each individual Servicer based on their specific `ReportCard`, and is distributed every `SalaryBlockFrequency`.
+A `ServicerSalary` is assigned to each individual Servicer based on their specific `ReportCard`, and is distributed every `SalaryBlockFrequency`.
 Salaries are distributed from the `TotalAvailableReward` pool, whose inflation is governed by Application volume of each `(RelayChain, GeoZone)` pair and scaled by the `UsageToRewardCoefficient` governance parameter.

 A Servicer must accumulate `MinimumTestScoreThreshold` TestScores before it is eligible for salary distribution.
 A ReportCard can be viewed as a rolling average of the Servicer's performance, where TestScores are removed when either `TestScoreExpiration` is passed or the TestScore FIFO queue exceeds `MaxTestScores`.